Holiday Stains

 If you don’t know what the stain is, treat with cold water first.
 Then follow up with a commercial stain remover and wash as directed on the fabric label.
 Always follow the label directions on any commercial stain remover used.
 Give the product time to work ; if directions say to leave on no longer than 10 minutes, be ready to rinse or wash it within that time frame.

 Don’t be discouraged if you have a spill over the holidays.
 Use the above tips to help you remove unwanted stains.
-For additional stain removal help, use our Quick and Easy Stain Removal Guide or Stain Solutions from the University of Illinois Extension which were both used to provide these great stain removal tips.
+For additional stain removal help, use our Quick and Easy Stain Removal Guide which was used to provide these great stain removal tips.

 And as always, if you need additional help, give us a call at AnswerLine!
 We are here to help!